 - To collaborate with law enforcement to advance reforms that are smart on crime and strengthen public safety

-Created in the summer of 2015 to expand and drive forward the building criminal justice reform effort in the United States, the U.S. Justice Action Network has turned national momentum and widespread support into concrete action.
+Created in the summer of 2015 to expand and drive forward the building criminal justice reform effort in the United States, the Justice Action Network has turned national momentum and widespread support into concrete action.
 Since our inception, we have worked to advance bipartisan reform legislation at the federal level, and successfully passed significant legislation in 11 priority states.

 For more information on our legislative successes, see our accomplishments page.